magnus-ISU/magnus-isu.github.io/src/routes/obelisk/rules.md

 	* If your target is not Attacking, Recruiting, or on Holiday, you lose one soldier for each of their Soldiers.
 They also lose 1 soldier for each of your soldiers lost this way.
 	* For each soldier you have remaining, remove one of your target's Obelisk.
 If they reach 0, they lose the game.

+You gain a soldier from your Holiday feast immediately.
+Then attacks are processed.
+Finally, all other actions are taken.

 You win if you get to 10 Obelisk or all your opponents have 0 Obelisk.